klipfel/tracker-v1/README.md

 * If each computer can see each other:

 You can remove the keyboard, mouse ... on the robot.
 Make sure the batteries are well installed, that the robot is not plugged to the wall or any other fixed power source.
+Make sure the ESC is on, otherwise the robot won't move.

 ## Launching

 On the remote computer:

-/!\ The robot should be ready for take off.
+/!\ At this stage, the robot should be ready for take off.

 - Launch the ROS master in one bash terminal: